Law enforcement in Ukraine

 Ukrainian patrol police officers near their service car.

 Paramedics near a police helicopter, which is also used as an air ambulance.

 Law enforcement in Ukraine is a set of activities carried out by a system of dedicated government bodies, aimed at maintaining public order and internal security, ensuring integrity of the law and inevitability of punishment for breaking the law, guarding the national security as well as safety of people and their property.
-Most of law enforcement operations are carried out by the Ministry of Internal Affairs of Ukraine, but also by a number of independent agencies and agencies from other ministries.
+Most of law enforcement operations are carried out by the Ministry of Internal Affairs (MIA), but also by a number of independent agencies and agencies from other ministries.

 The primary law enforcement agency in the country is the National Police of Ukraine, which is subordinate to the Ministry of Internal Affairs.
 Other prominent agencies include Security Service of Ukraine (an independent agency, responsible for national security, anti-terrorism, counter-intelligence and fighting organized crime), National Guard of Ukraine (part of MIA, the national gendarmerie) and State Bureau of Investigation (an independent agency, investigating misdemeanors and crimes committed by other law enforcement officers, judges, and high-ranking officials).

 Due to the fact that Ukraine is a unitary state, the law enforcement is centralized at the national-level and is carried out by national level bodies.
 All law enforcement officers, although usually attached to a certain territory and working primarily inside that territory, retain their powers anywhere in the country.
 Local governments do not have their own forces, except municipal guard forces, which have limited scopes and powers.
 The law framework in Ukraine is also national level only, territorial subdivisions do not have their own legislation, unlike in federated states.
 However, local governments can issue limited scope decrees that are enforced by the law enforcement bodies, for example for regulation of alcohol or usage of fireworks.